 Sure, the Willamette Valley is for wine — it was once named the Wine Region of the Year by Wine Enthusiast.
 But the Willamette Valley is also home to snowy mountain peaks, fine art, rich heritage and a delicious culinary scene.
 And the Willamette National Forest is providing the 2018 Capitol Christmas Tree.
 So why not pair your pinot noir tasting with an outdoor adventure too?
-Here are some ideas to help you plan a wintercation in Oregon’s wine country.
+Here are some ideas to help you plan a wintercation in Oregon wine country.

 Wine, wildlife and waterfalls

 The Willamette Valley’s moderate climate makes it a winter haven for nature lovers.
 At Baskett Slough National Wildlife Refuge west of Salem, it’s the ideal season for viewing dusky Canada geese or beautiful Bald Eagles.
-South of Salem, the 2,796-acre Ankeny Wildlife Refuge offers excellent observation areas and interpretive exhibits.
-Neighboring Ankeny Vineyards beckons with great wine and wood-fired oven pizza.
+South of Salem, the 2,796-acre Ankeny National Wildlife Refuge offers excellent observation areas and interpretive exhibits.
+Neighboring Ankeny Vineyard beckons with great wine and wood-fired oven pizza.
 Visitors to McDowell Creek Park in Linn County’s Cascade foothills can hike through a rainforest and see spectacular waterfalls, then sip wine in front of the fireplace at nearby Marks Ridge Winery.